scalecube/slate/source/index.html.md

 * **workers** - tool for using web-workers in scalecube ecosystem.
   '@scalecube/scalecube-microservice' export workers which contain:
    * addWorker - add a web-worker to sclaecube's ecosystem.
-   * removeWorker -  remove a web-worker to sclaecube's ecosystem.
+   * removeWorker -  remove a web-worker from sclaecube's ecosystem.

 * **stringToAddress** - tool for creating address from string.
 receive URI format and convert it to Address.